IBM/aspera-cli/README.erb.md

 ### Configuration

-Like any aslmcli commands, parameters can be passed on command line or using a configuration parameter group.
-Example using a parameter group:
+Like any aslmcli commands, parameters can be passed on command line or using a configuration option preset.
+Example using a option preset:

 ```
 $ aslmcli config id default set preview my_files_access_key